cjbrock/countdown-app/README.md

 ## Application Notes

 - I've linked `Materialize` directly through their CDN due to some ongoing gem maintenance and deprecation issues.
-My preference for a production application is to bring that kind of thing in-house to be able to control when we do upgrades in order to be able to predict when
+My preference for a production application is to bring that kind of thing in-house to be able to control when we do upgrades in order to be able to predict when and if designs will break.

+- The countdown is set to start 14 days out from whenever you start it.
+If we were to build out a real-world counter, we'd need to build in use cases for ending states, as well as edge cases.

 ## Required Elements
 - See a live countdown timer that ticks down every second (start the count at 14 days)